-In 2006, the STAR House arose out of federally-funded research being conducted through the university to identify and engage street living homeless youth into services with the goal to transition them off of the streets.
+In 2006, the Star House arose out of Dr. Natasha Slesnick's federally-funded research being conducted through the university to identify and engage street living homeless youth into services with the goal to to transition them off of the streets.
 As the research has ended, we are maintaining the drop-in center as a community-based program for Columbus, Ohio's homeless youth.
-We believe we are providing a much needed service as the only drop-in center in central Ohio where homeless youth can begin the engagement process to exit homelessness.
+We believe we are providing a much needed service as the only drop-in center for central Ohio, where homeless youth can begin the engagement process to exit homelessness.

-We serve an average of 25-30 youth per day and met the needs of 416 unduplicated youth in 2011.
+We serve up to 65 youth per day and met the needs of 531 unduplicated youth in 2013.
 We believe drop-in centers offer a bridge from the streets to the mainstream beyond outreach alone.
 They are unstructured and provide immediate services, such as food, clothing, showers, laundry, and bus passes.
 We focus on building trust with youth so they are more willing to accept support and resources when they are needed.
 As both service providers and researchers, we use empirically supported interventions based upon theories of human development and social engagement.

 We serve youth between the ages of 14 to 24 who meet the McKinney-Vento Act (2002) definition of homelessness.
 The McKinney- Vento Act (2002) defines homeless youths as those who lack a fixed, regular, and nighttime residence; and includes: i) those who are sharing the housing of other persons due to loss of housing, economic hardship, or a similar reason; are living in motels, hotels, trailer parks, or camping grounds due to lack of alternative adequate accommodations; are living in emergency or traditional shelters, ii) have primary nighttime residence that is a public or private place not designed for, or ordinarily used as regular sleeping accommodations for human beings, iii) are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations or similar settings.